artomartom/memorizer/README.md

 Optional: Googletest for testing.

 ## How to get
-You can just use clone(no submodules requiered) :
+You can just use clone( no submodules required) :

 ```bash
 git clone https://github.com/artomartom/memoizer/tree/main